 The decision of Brown v.
 Board of Education of Topeka on May 17, 1954 is perhaps the most famous of all Supreme Court cases, as it started the process ending segregation.
 It overturned the equally far-reaching decision of Plessy v.
 Ferguson in 1896.

-In the Plessy case, the court decided by a 7-1 margin that “separate but equal” public facilities could be provided to different racial groups.
+In the Plessy case, the Supreme Court decided by a 7-1 margin that “separate but equal” public facilities could be provided to different racial groups.
 In his majority opinion, Justice Henry Billings Brown pointed to schools as an example of the legality of segregation.
 “The most common instance of this is connected with the establishment of separate schools for white and colored children, which has been held to be a valid exercise of the legislative power even by courts of States where the political rights of the colored race have been longest and most earnestly enforced,” he said.

 The lone dissenter, Justice John Marshall Harlan, wrote, “In my opinion, the judgment this day rendered will, in time, prove to be quite as pernicious as the decision made by this tribunal in the Dred Scott Case” (referencing the controversial 1857 decision about slavery and the citizenship of African-Americans).

 “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens,” he added.

 The Plessy decision institutionalized Jim Crow laws that allowed racial segregation to continue for decades.
 By 1951, the issue was heading back to the Court for review, and the outlook didn’t look promising for the forces that had united to overturn the Plessy decision.
-The NAACP and its attorney, Thurgood Marshall, had been in court for years and had won some isolated victories.
+The NAACP and its attorney, Thurgood Marshall, had been litigating segregation in court for years and had won some isolated victories.

 Chief Justice Fred Vinson, from Kentucky, wasn’t convinced that Plessy should be overturned on constitutional grounds.
 Several other justices were undecided and possibly leaning toward upholding Plessy.
 Four justices seemed to be committed to overturning Plessy, but five votes were needed, and there were concerns about a divided court.